 WSA Program Manager

-Clayton Brown has over 30 years experience as a regulatory program manager for a large sewer district in Oregon, and is currently a program manager for PPRC.
+Clayton has over 30 years experience as a regulatory program manager for a large sewer district in Oregon, and is currently a program manager for PPRC.
 He is an award-winning clean water industry professional with over 21 years of pollution control and water treatment experience and helped start the Regional Preferred Pumper Program.

 He holds a Bachelor of Biology degree from Portland State University and a Masters in Business Administration from George Fox University.
 In his "free time" he manages a little 5-acre tree farm, gardens and works in his shop on projects for his large family.